 Many consider the views of downtown Dayton from Woodland Cemetery & Arboretum to be some of the best in Dayton.
 Immerse yourself in the spectacular fall majesty of this location’s 3,000+ trees, spread out over 200 acres of rolling hills!
 The hills will give you the added bonus of a workout!

 These are just a few of the many places around the Dayton area to see spectacular fall foliage.
-This Dayton.com Guide to Fall Hiking includes additional locations in the area, and the Great Miami Riverway also has some suggestions.
+This Dayton.com Fall Hiking Guide includes additional information about fall foliage.
 If you’re traveling outside the local area, this Ohio.org blog post highlights suggestions from around the state.

 For more information on things to do in Dayton, contact the Dayton Convention & Visitors Bureau at 937-226-8211 (Monday-Friday) or download the free Visit Dayton App from Google Play or the Apple Store.
 Be in the Know on All Things Dayton!